-Discretionary trading is decision-based trading (the trader decides which trades to make based on current market conditions), and system trading is rule-based trading (the trading system decides which trades to make, regardless of current conditions).
+One of the choices new traders make is whether to be a discretionary trader or a system trader.
+Discretionary trading is decision-based trading.
+The trader decides which trades to make based on current market conditions.
+System trading, on the other hand, is rule-based trading.
+The trading system decides which trades to make; current conditions don't matter.

-Some traders will instantly be able to recognize which type of trading is more suitable for them, while other traders may need to experience both types of trading before they can make a decision.
+Discretionary trading and system trading can be equally profitable.
+That means the decision should be made based on the personality of the trader.
+Some traders will quickly figure out which type of trading is more suitable for them; other traders may need to experience both types before they can decide.

 Discretionary Trading Pros and Cons

-You may have a great trading system but if you know that it tends to perform poorly when certain market conditions are present, then you can avoid those trade.
-Or if you notice your strategy has a tendency to perform very well in other conditions, you can increase your position size slightly during those times to maximize gains.
+The advantage of discretionary trading is that it is adaptive to current market conditions.
+You may have a great trading system, but if you know that it tends to perform poorly when certain market conditions are present, then you can avoid those trades.
+Or, if you notice your strategy tends to perform very well in other conditions, you can increase your position size slightly during those times to maximize gains.

 System Trading Pros and Cons

-It is possible to be a discretionary trader that uses system trading, but it is not possible to be a system trader that uses discretionary trading.
-For example, a discretionary trader may follow a trading system for their entries and take every trade that the system identifies, but then manage and exit their trades using their discretion.
+It is possible to be a discretionary trader who uses system trading.
+But it is not possible to be a system trader who uses discretionary trading.
+For instance, a discretionary trader may follow a trading system for their entries and take every trade that the system identifies.
+Then, they may manage and exit their trades using their discretion.